 - It will make them successful adults.
 Depressingly, there is a study by Marty Rossman, a professor at the University of Minnesota, which has shown that one of the best predictors of young adults’ success in their mid-20s was whether that person started regular household chores when they were three or four.
-So the future isn’t looking great for lots of kids apparently.

-Not to worry if you didn’t happen to have your kids making dinner and doing your ironing before they have learned to bend over without falling down, because it isn’t too late.
+Not to worry if you didn’t happen to have your kids making dinner and doing your ironing before they have learned to bend over without falling because it isn’t too late.

 - Be specific with instructions.
 You need to tell your children exactly what you want them to do and be sure that they understand what you are telling them.
-If you tell them “Clean your room your idea of what a clean room is will probably be very different than your child’s idea of what a clean room is.
+If you tell them, “Clean your room, your idea of what a clean room is will probably be very different than your child’s idea of what a clean room is.
 Break it down into smaller manageable tasks: Put your laundry away, make your bed, put your books on the bookshelf, etc.

 - Set a good example.
 And if you want kids to learn to clean up after themselves, you’ve got to show them how to do it.
-A lot of people say that you need to show kids the joy in cleaning up and keeping a tidy house.
-If you are always grumbling about doing the laundry you are going to have a hard time convincing kids that doing laundry is something they should do.
+A lot of people say that you need to show kids the joy of cleaning up and keeping a tidy house.
+If you are always grumbling about doing the laundry, you are going to have a hard time convincing kids that doing laundry is something they should do.

 Cleaning and Chore Apps and Websites for Kids